skydoves/Balloon/README.md

 <img src="https://user-images.githubusercontent.com/24237865/61226019-aba41d80-a75c-11e9-9362-52e4742244b5.gif" align="right" width="310px"/>

-First, create your XML layout file like `layout_custom_profile` on your taste and set it on the  with `setLayout` method.
+First, create your XML layout file like `layout_custom_profile` to your taste and set it with the `setLayout` method.

 ```kotlin
 val balloon = Balloon.Builder(context)